Sample size and power calculations for causal inference of observational studies: Sample size and power calculation

 \subsection{Normal approximation of linear combinations of covariates}

-Both the propensity score and the outcome models are commonly specified as a generalized linear model with a linear combination of the covariates, $X'\beta = \sum_{j=1}^p \beta_j X_j$ as the predictor.
-However, in power calculation, we usually do not have individual data or even summary statistics of each covariate, without which we cannot characterize the distributions of the propensity score or the outcome.
-Previous authors often operated with a single normal predictor \cite[e.g.][]{raudenbush1997statistical, kelcey2017statistical, qin2024sample}, but without theoretical justification.
-Here we present a special case of the Lyapunov Central Limit Theorem \citep{billingsley1995probability} to approximate the distribution of the scalar summary $X'\beta$ and thus justify such a procedure.
+Both the propensity score and the outcome models are commonly specified as a generalized linear model with a linear combination of covariates, $X'\beta = \sum_{j=1}^p \beta_j X_j$, as the predictor.
+However, in power calculations, we usually do not have specific information on each covariate.
+Previous authors often operated with a single normal predictor \cite[e.g.][]{raudenbush1997statistical, kelcey2017statistical}, but without theoretical justification.
+Here we invoke a special case of the Lyapunov Central Limit Theorem \citep{billingsley1995probability} to approximate the distribution of the scalar summary $X'\beta$ and thus justify such a procedure.

 \begin{theorem} Assume $X_1, X_2, \dots$ is a sequence of independent random variables with mean 0 and variance 1.
 Let $\beta_1, \beta_2, \dots$ be a sequence of real numbers.
 If the following two conditions hold: (i) there exists a positive number $B$ such that $\mathbb{E}(X_j^4) < B$, and (ii) $\max_{1 \leq j \leq p} {\beta_j^2}(\sum_{j=1}^p \beta_j^2)^{-1} = o(1)$, then